Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Results on the effectiveness of bubble curtains

-Like for the experiments by \citet{bacot2022bubble}, the results from the simulations remain far from the limit value $E(\tilde{t}_{end}\to \infty)$, with the difference increasing with $\Fr$.
+Figure \ref{fig:E_vs_Fr_air_comparison_analytical} also shows the approximation for $E(\tilde{t}_{end}\to\infty)$ as given in Eq. \eqref{eq:approx_E_2} and the one proposed by \citet{bacot2022bubble}.
+Although our model considers additional complexity, such as an asymmetry in flow rates on the freshwater and saltwater sides of the lock, both approaches produce similar results for $E(\tilde{t}_{end}\to\infty)$ with only a minor offset.
+Hence, like for the experiments by \citet{bacot2022bubble}, the simulation results remain far from the limit value $E(\tilde{t}_{end}\to \infty)$, with the difference increasing with $\Fr$.
 Since our analysis holds only as long as none of the secondary gravity currents has reached an end wall, i.e. if $\tilde{t}_{end}\leq \tilde{t}_w$, the finite length of the domain translates into a finite time.
 It is then practical to translate the dependence of $E$ on $\tilde{t}_{end}$ to a dependence on $\tilde{L}$.
 In this way, the effectiveness is expressed as a function of the governing non-dimensional parameters of the problem: $\Fr$ and $\tilde{L}$.
-We do this by considering the time that the secondary gravity current on the freshwater side (and not the saltwater side) takes to reach the side wall because this is usually the relevant case in shipping locks.
+We do this by considering the time that the secondary gravity current on the freshwater side (and not the saltwater side) takes to reach the side wall because this is usually the relevant case in ship locks.
 However, a similar analysis can be performed for the saltwater side.

 To link the finite length of the domain with the time $\tilde{t}_w$, we consider the propagation speed of the secondary gravity current: